 Collaboration — We work in partnership and believe every voice makes a difference

 Accountability — We are accountable to one another and to our community

 EvergreenHealth Monroe participates in the DNV accreditation program approved by the US Centers for Medicare and Medicaid Services.
 DNV establishes national standards for hospitals and monitors process improvements through annual surveys.
 Our participation in this demanding review process is part of our unwavering commitment to the highest standards in patient care.
-Our most recent survey was completed in Jan.
-2018, and our current accreditation is valid through Mar.
-3, 2020.
+Our current accreditation is valid through Mar.
+3, 2023.